Rehabilitation Psychology Residency Program

 The Department of Clinical Neuropsychology and the Center for Transitional Neuro-Rehabilitation (CTN) at Barrow Neurological Institute offer a 2-year postdoctoral residency program in rehabilitation psychology that follows the Baltimore Conference Guidelines for postdoctoral fellowship training in rehabilitation psychology.
 Barrow Neurological Institute at St. Joseph’s Hospital and Medical Center is an ideal training setting for rehabilitation psychologists.
 We have been consistently recognized for providing innovative care for people with disorders of the brain and spine and are ranked among the best hospitals in the United States for neurology and neurosurgery.

 There are prestigious residency programs in neurosurgery, neurology, and neuroradiology, in addition to postdoctoral training programs in clinical neuropsychology and rehabilitation psychology.
+U.S. News and World Report has ranked our rehabilitation center in the top 40 in the United States.

 Barrow rehabilitation psychology residents are valued members of our team whose time is spent acquiring the knowledge and skills required for eventual independent practice.
 We offer residents a wide breadth and volume of patients with neurological disorders as well as dedicated educational seminars and research training.